Eadwulf/csvtopg/README.md

 ## Usage

 I will walk you through a step-by-step example of how to migrate data from a `CSV` file into a `PostgreSQL` database.
-For demonstration purposes, download the `exoplanets_07-04-28.csv` file from my `[exoplanets](https://github.com/eadwulf/exoplanets)` repo.
+For demonstration purposes, download the [exoplanets](./exoplanets_07-04-2023.csv) file located in this repo.

 <br>